transcom/mymove-docs/docs/backend/guides/how-to-upgrade-node.md

+---
+sidebar_position: 25
+---

+# How to upgrade Node

 1. Submit a PR that updates node to the new version in https://github.com/transcom/circleci-docker/.
 [Here's an example](https://github.com/transcom/circleci-docker/pull/130).
 2. Look for the hash here: https://hub.docker.com/r/milmove/circleci-docker/tags
 3. In the transcom/mymove repo, create a PR to update node.
 [Here's an example](https://github.com/transcom/mymove/pull/6878) && [this PR](https://github.com/transcom/mymove/pull/6904)